rshtishi/payroll/README.md

 - Spring Cloud Zuul Gateway (for routing, centralizing cross cutting concerns, hiding internal micro service structure )
 - Spring Cloud OAuth2 (for implementing the authentication and authorization according the OAuth2 standard)
 - Spring Cloud Sleuth (for managing distributed tracing)
+- Spring Cloud Zipkin (for visualizing the tracing of transaction)

 ## Services